COBALT SPI abides by the Realtors Code of Practice and Ethics of Greece. The latest version of the code is as follows:

 c) the possibility of additional or due compensation from other Real Estate Agents, from the seller or lessor or other parties;

-e) the likelihood that sellers or sellers' representatives will not treat the existence, terms or conditions of the bids as confidential unless the confidentiality is required by law, regulation, or a confidentiality agreement between the parties.
+e) the likelihood that sellers or sellers' representatives will not treat the existence, terms, or conditions of the bids as confidential unless confidentiality is required by law, regulation, or a confidentiality agreement between the parties.